pink-gorilla/ui-quil/README.md

 Navigate your webbrowser to port.
 Quil snippes are in `running systems` / `snippet-registry`

-## Goldly-Bundel

-Goldly allows you to add any clojurescript or javascript / npm dependency.

-If you do not want to build your own bundle and define your own ui components, then you might want to use [goldly bundel](https://github.com/pink-gorilla/goldly-bundel)

-Goldly Bundel has ui-quil included.

 ## In Goldly as a ui extension